 Contrary to popular belief, the goal of the GDPR is not to impose millions in fines on as many companies as possible.
-The Regulation allows data subjects to gain more rights to their own personal information, and encourages businesses to treat data more carefully.
+The Regulation allows data subjects to gain more rights to their own personal information and encourages businesses to treat these subjects’ data more carefully.

-To start working with all the privacy rules, businesses need to understand what personal data is collected, what happens to it, why and how long it is processed.
-In fact, you need to be aware of the movement of personal information as well as of all monetary movements.
-Only it won't be the accounting department that keeps track.
-The solution will be a record of processing activities, which must be maintained by each controller in accordance with Article 30 of the GDPR.
+Before dealing with privacy rules, businesses need to know what personal data are collected, what happens to them, why and how long they are processed.
+In fact, you need to be aware of movements of personal information as well as financial movements.
+However, it will not be the accounting department that will keep track of the movements.
+The solution rests in a record of processing activities that must be maintained by each controller in accordance with Article 30 of the GDPR.

-You will understand the strengths and weaknesses of working on the protection of personal data, get information about gaps and growth points.
-And you will know how to fill them in the least expensive and most effective way.
+You will understand the strengths and weaknesses of working on the protection of personal data, get information about strengths and weaknesses of your data protection systems.
+And you will know how to fill them in the least expensive and the most effective way.

-Having a registry is one of the GDPR-compliance requirements.
-In a situation where a supervisory authority knocks on your door, the record of processing activities will serve as reliable proof that the company is committed to complying with the rules of the Regulations.
+Having the record is one of the GDPR requirements.
+In a situation where a supervisory authority knocks on your door, the record of processing activities will serve as reliable proof that the company is committed to complying with the rules of the Regulation.

-Are you planning or already working on GDPR-compliance?
+Are you planning to work or already working on GDPR-compliance?

 The record of processing activities can be your magic wand, as it is the simplest and most reliable tool.
-Its presence allows not only to take an important step towards compliance with the requirements of the Regulations, but also to gain an overall picture of all treatments. this is a kind of inventory, the foundation and reference point for the company's privacy program.
+Its presence allows not only to take an important step towards compliance with the requirements of the Regulation, but also to gain an overall picture of all processing activities.
+This is a kind of inventory, foundation, and reference point for the company's privacy program.

-In fact, it is a table of the following columns: processing and the necessary personal data for its implementation; legal reasons.
-It also specifies the specifics of cross-border data transfer and, in some cases, the planned time frame for the deletion of various categories of personal data and a general description of technical and organizational security measures.
-And much more.
+It is a table with the following columns: 1) processing activities and categories of personal data and 2) legal grounds.
+It also points out the conditions of cross-border data transfer and, in some cases, the planned time frame for the deletion of various categories of personal data, a general description of technical and organizational security measures, and much more.

-To determine the processes where personal data is processed, the consultant conducts several online meetings, during which he receives the necessary information from the client, as well as answers his questions.
+To determine the processes where personal data are processed, the consultant conducts several online meetings during which he or she receives the necessary information from the client, as well as answers their questions.

-Based on the data obtained as a result of the interview, the consultant systematizes the flows of personal data, terms, goals and grounds of processing and describes the set of systems and contractors involved in processing.
+Based on the data obtained as a result of the interview, the consultant fills the personal data flows, terms, goals, and grounds of processing and describes technical measures and processors involved in processing activities.

-Further, the consultant explains in detail how the registry functions and gives recommendations on what needs to be done to comply with the GDPR further.
+Further, the consultant explains in detail how the record functions and gives recommendations on what needs to be done to comply with the GDPR.